 If you don't trust yourself with a credit card at all, only take cash or a debit card linked to your vacation bank account so that you don't overspend and can avoid vacation debt.

 One of the best ways to avoid going into vacation debt is to start saving for it today, even if you don't know where you'll be going or what you'll do.

 Simply decide on a set amount of money that you want to set aside from each paycheck and put it in a separate savings account earmarked for your next vacation.
-You can use an app like Stash Invest to put aside this amount automatically.

 Personally, my wife and I save $100 per paycheck toward a future vacation.
 Courtney and her husband plan to do something similar.
 “Our next vacation will be with cash, and it will feel even more rewarding and relaxing because of it,” she says.